Often lost in between the top-of-funnel and the bottom-of-funnel marketing, lies the part of the sales process that really ties the room together.

 A sales team overloaded with leads needs to decipher which ones they should prioritize.
 Without the right information, SDRs can end up spending their valuable time chasing weaker leads while letting the priority ones slip through the cracks.

-What to do: Analyze your middle-of-funnel metrics to pinpoint the most promising MQLs from the crowd.
+Analyze your middle-of-funnel metrics to pinpoint the most promising MQLs from the crowd.
 Utilize a marketing automation software to create an accurate lead scoring system that’ll help your sales team prioritize the leads most likely to buy.

 In conclusion, don’t overlook your mid-funnel marketing.